docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 container).
 Read its alignment property; if defined, override the default alignment established by the parent container with its alignChildren property.
-Read its size property: if defined, use it to determine the child’s dimensions.
-If undefined, read its preferredSize property to get the child’s dimensions.
-Ignore the child’s location property.
+Read its size property: if defined, use it to determine the child's dimensions.
+If undefined, read its preferredSize property to get the child's dimensions.
+Ignore the child's location property.
 All the per-child information is collected for later use.
-4. Based on the orientation, calculate the trial location of each child in the row or column, using inter-element spacing and the container’s margins.
+4. Based on the orientation, calculate the trial location of each child in the row or column, using inter-element spacing and the container's margins.

 5. Determine the column, row, or stack dimensions, based on the dimensions of the children.
 6. Using the desired alignment for each child element, adjust its trial location relative to the edges of its container.
 7. Set the bounds property for each child element.
-8. Set the container’s preferredSize property, based on the margins and dimensions of the row or column of child elements.
+8. Set the container's preferredSize property, based on the margins and dimensions of the row or column of child elements.

 .. _automatic-layout-restrictions: